Neconspictor/Euclid/Readme.txt

 TODO:

+IMPORTANT: ARB_SHADING_LANGUAGE_INCLUDE extension is only supported by NVIDIA GPUs.
+We need a modul for parsing #include directives!

 - vld and Brofiler are incompatible and cannot be run both on the same time.
   ->Maybe find alternative solutions
 - Support for left handiness